 - 1/2 teaspoon pure vanilla extract

-- Make Ahead & Freezing Instructions: Baked rolls can be frozen up to 2 months.
+- Make Ahead Instructions – Freezing: Baked rolls can be frozen up to 2–3 months.
 Thaw overnight in the refrigerator and warm up before enjoying.
-You can also freeze the unbaked rolls and here’s how: let the rolls rise overnight through step 4, then the next morning do step 5.
-Then, bake the rolls for only about 10 minutes at 375°F (191°C).
+You can also freeze the unbaked rolls and here’s how: Bake the rolls in step 9 for only about 10 minutes at 375°F (191°C).
 Cool completely, then cover tightly and freeze.
-Take the rolls out of the freezer and put into the refrigerator a few hours to lightly thaw.
-Then, finish baking them.
+To serve, take the rolls out of the freezer and put into the refrigerator a few hours before serving.
+Then, finish baking them for 15–20 minutes right before serving.

 - Milk: Buttermilk adds delicious richness and tang to this dough.
 If needed, you can use whole milk instead.
 (I usually use one or the other.)
 You can use lower fat or nondairy milk in a pinch, but the rolls won’t taste nearly as moist or rich.